 Dried flowers are full of subtle colors and myriad textures.
-What can you do with them besides arranging those with stems in a lovely bouquet?
+So what can you do with them besides arranging those with stems in a lovely bouquet?
 Here are just 10 of the many possibilities for using flowers — around your home, in gifting, at celebrations, in cooking, and in body care.

 Edible dried flowers are delicious in cakes and other desserts, and many of them make lovely teas.
 You might experiment with making your own tea blends, using green and black teas, as well as herbs.

 Dried flowers are great additions to natural cleaning products.
 They partner nicely with citrusy scents and mints, too.

 Sew little aromatic sachets to include in dresser drawers and closets.
 You can even fashion no-sew varieties by tying little muslin or fine mesh bags.

-Sprigs of dried flowers look lovely atop a package, amid a bow.
-You might also scatter dried petals in your gift card.
+Sprigs of dried flowers look lovely atop a package amid a bow.
+You might also scatter dried petals on your gift card.

 Make dried flowers the focal point of a centerpiece.
 A large, clear bowl of hibiscus flowers or a basket of lavender flowers will add color to a side table or dinner seating, for example.
 (Choose aromatic flowers for around the house but less fragrant ones for the dinner table, so they don't interfere with the aroma of the food.)

 At a wedding, strew the procession path with rose petals and toss them instead of rice.
 Discover other ways to include herbs, including flowers, in a wedding celebration.

 If you make your candles, you can easily incorporate dried flowers into your molds.
 But even if you're not a candlemaker, you can add dried flowers to the outside of your plain candles.
 Simply place crushed dried flowers on wax paper.
 Pour a little melted wax over the flowers, then roll the candle in the flowers.